GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16e_data_presentation_Gene_synteny.md

 Now we can generate the plot.
 Running this command in `RStudio` or our `Jupyter Notebook` running the `R` kernel interactively loads the figure.

+!!! note "Note"

-*NOTE: the commented-out lines below (the two lines starting with `#`) will not run.
+    The commented-out lines below (the two lines starting with `#`) will not run.
 Un-comment these if you wish to save the figure to file rather than opening it in the `Jupyter` or `RStudio` viewer.
 (N.b. alternatives using a similar command are also available other formats, including `tiff` and `png`).*

 ```R
 #pdf("genoplot.pdf",colormodel = "cmyk",width = 8,height = 4,paper = 'special')
 plot_gene_map(dna_segs = list(bin_4_ds,bin_5_ds,bin_7_ds),